thatgirldorian/locha/README.md

 # locha
  This is a testing framework built with JavaScript and Node JS.
 It can test applications in the browser and via the command line.
 I decided to build it out to better understand how testing works under the hood.
-To work effectively, it will:
+This framework:
  - collect files
  - test the environment setup/configuration
  - test file execution and